Meet the team

 Peter joined the British Red Cross in April 2018 and is the Cash Technology Analyst.
 He is responsible for exploring new ways in which technology can be used effectively within cash programmes.
 After completing his BSc in Business Computing Systems, Peter initially worked as a software developer, systems analyst and project manager within the private sector in Switzerland, New Zealand and the UK.
 Since 2007 he has worked in the International Development sector, configuring and implementing micro-finance systems across Africa and Asia, working with a combination of mobile-money platforms, cloud systems and information management databases.

-Cara recently completed her Masters at UCL in Education and International Development, where she specialised in unconditional cash transfers and their effects on educational outcomes in Sub-Saharan Africa.
+Cara’s role focuses on providing administrative support to the team and coordinating between different work streams.
+She recently joined the BRC after completing her Masters at UCL in Education and International Development, where she specialised in unconditional cash transfers and their effects on educational outcomes in Sub-Saharan Africa.
 Cara also holds a BSc in Psychology and a Postgraduate Certificate in Education.
-Prior to working in the BRC, she spent two years as a primary school teacher in Sussex.

 Cash School Manager, Cash & Markets